Robert Ferry Jr., MD

 How common is a prolactinoma?

 Prolactinoma is one of the common type of pituitary tumors.
-Routine autopsy (postmortem) studies have shown that about a quarter (25%) of the U.S. population have small pituitary tumors.
-About 40% of these pituitary tumors produce prolactin, but most are not considered clinically significant because they produce nothing abnormal and cause no symptoms.
+Routine autopsy (postmortem) studies have shown that about a quarter of the U.S. population have small pituitary tumors.
+About 40% of these pituitary tumors produce prolactin, but most are not considered clinically significant because they cause no symptoms or problems.
 Clinically significant pituitary tumors affect the health of approximately 14 out of 100,000 people (or 1 in about 7,000 people).

 Viewers share their comments